CEMPD/SMOKE-ExampleCase/README.md

 https://drive.google.com/file/d/15QQTs7nILXk613hJlZTGbDeaZLqnaYuP/view?usp=sharing
 and place them in your test location.

-4. Move in the SMOKE-TestCase scripts folder and open run_settings.txt with an editor
+4. Navigate to the SMOKE-TestCase scripts folder and open run_settings.txt with an editor of your choice
 ```
 cd SMOKE-TestCase/scripts/
 vim run_settings.txt